 - All registered companies must be tourism employers that operate in British Columbia (i.e. tourists represent a majority of your client base) AND your primary business must belong to one of the five tourism sectors: Accommodation, Food and Beverage Services, Recreation and Entertainment, Transportation and Travel Services

-- All employers must be Tourism or Hospitality Businesses.
-Training institutions and HR companies hiring on behalf of their clients should be registered as Other.
-Third-party suppliers cannot post on the job board.
+- HR companies hiring on behalf of their tourism clients should register as Other.

 - Registered companies must provide a description of their operations and specify which region they are located in: Vancouver, Coast and Mountains, Vancouver Island, Northern BC, Thompson Okanagan, Cariboo Chilcotin Coast or Kootenay Rockies.